The Rise and Fall of R&D Networks: Basic facts about the evolution of R D networks

-Fig. \ref{fig:aggr_net} shows six snapshots of the pooled R\&D network.
+We begin our analysis by discussing some basic properties concerning the evolution of the pooled R\&D network.
+Following \citet{powell2005network,rosenkopf2007comparing,rosenkopf2008investigating} we employ network visualization techniques to provide a first assessment of how network structures evolved over the years analyzed.
+More precisely, Figures \ref{fig:aggr_net} and \ref{fig:sec_net} show several snapshots of, respectively, the pooled and five sectoral networks.
 The plots are produced using the \textit{igraph} library\footnote{The \textit{igraph} library is freely available at \url{http://igraph.sourceforge.net/}.} for \textit{R}, and the networks are displayed using the Fruchterman-Reingold algorithm \citep[cf.][]{fruchterman_reingold_1991}.
 This is a force-based algorithm for network visualization which positions the nodes of a graph in a two-dimensional space so that all the edges are of similar length and there are as few crossing edges as possible.
-The result is that the most interconnected nodes are displayed close to each other in the two-dimensional plot.
-The ten largest industrial sectors are depicted with different colors.
-The figure shows that two clusters always dominate the pooled R\&D network: a cluster centered on pharmaceutical companies and a cluster centered on \textit{ICT}-related companies.
+The result is that the most interconnected nodes are displayed close to each other in the resulting two-dimensional plot.
+We use node colors to identify the sectors to which firms belong.
+More precisely, in Figure \ref{fig:aggr_net} each different color indicates a different sector.
+In Figure \ref{fig:sec_net}, instead, different colors indicate whether the firm belongs to the same sector on which the network is centered or not.
+This is in order to provide a visual indication on the share of intra-sectoral and inter-sectoral alliances in each industry.